AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_FlameSheet.rst

 ---------------------------

 Getting a functioning environment in which to compile and run `PeleLMeX` is the first step of this tutorial.
+Please review the requirements listed on the `PeleLMeX README <https://github.com/AMReX-Combustion/PeleLMeX/blob/development/README.md>`_ to ensure you have a suitable compiler suite to build `PeleLMeX`.
-Follow the steps listed below to get to this point:
+Follow the steps listed below to get the source code and its dependent libraries:

 #.
 The first step consist in getting `PeleLMeX` and its dependencies.
 To do so, use a recursive *git clone*: ::